 Social impact bonds: The State of Play report by Ecorys and ATQ

 Ecorys and ATQ have also produced a report on Social Impact Bonds: The State of Play.
 This report looks at the state of play of SIBs in the UK and the perceived challenges and benefits of them.
 The report draws on a review of available literature about SIBs; a series of in-depth consultations with organisations centrally involved in the policy, strategic and/or operational development of SIBs; and surveys with the core groups involved in SIBs.

 Summary information on the evaluation is set out below.
 Further detailed information on the evaluation can be found on the evaluation page

-As many of the objectives for the two funds complement each other, there will be a single set of forms to make applying as simple as possible
+As many of the objectives for the two funds complemented each other, there was a single set of forms to make applying as simple as possible

-Applicants follow a two stage application process consisting of an expression of interest (EoI) and, once this is approved, a full application.
-Commissioners, providers or intermediaries can all submit an EoI, but we expect full applications to be from a commissioning organisation (typically a public sector organisation) based in and serving people in England.
+Applicants followed a two stage application process consisting of an expression of interest (EoI) and, once this was approved, a full application.
+Commissioners, providers or intermediaries could all submit an EoI, but we expected full applications to be from a commissioning organisation (typically a public sector organisation) based in and serving people in England.
 For example:

 - a Local Authority, seeking to improve outcomes for troubled families.

 - a Central Government Department, seeking to reduce problem drug use.
 (For SOF only)